 The best way to avoid mumps is to have your child immunised.
 This gives your child 95% protection against mumps.

-As part of the Australian National Immunisation Program (NIP), your child will get two free mumps immunisations.
+As part of the Australian National Immunisation Program (NIP), your child will get 2 free mumps immunisations.
 Your child needs both doses for the immunisation to work.
-He’ll get these immunisations at:
+Your child will get these immunisations at: